-Working out which travel card and payment system you need to use Lisbon’s many forms of public transport can prove more complicated than it should be.
-If you have a Lisbon card, your travel costs are covered, as well as some entrance fees.
-If not, you need to think about how many trips you are likely to be doing each day and which forms of transport that will involve.
+Working out which travel card and payment system you need to use the many forms of public transport in Lisbon can prove more complicated than it should be.
+If you aren’t using a Lisbon Card, you need to consider how many trips you are likely to take each day and which forms of transport that will involve before deciding the best way to pay.